A kite trip to Ukraine / Украина

 He still has to learn and make the jump from windsurf to kitesurf

-The session lasted until 12 o’clock, then the wind dropped to 12-14 kts, I even changed board and kite and I spent an hour and a little more but by that time I had done it so much the last few days that I was exhausted.
+The session lasted until 12 o’clock, then the wind dropped to 12-14 kts, I even changed board and kite and I spent an hour and a little more but by that time I had kitesurfed so much the last few days that I was truly exhausted.

 The lagoon spot, next to the sea

 I picked up the equipment and spent the rest of the day walking around Mariupol.
-Actually it’s not that far, about 10 kms but since I don’t have a car it’s a bit of an odyssey to get there.
+Actually it wasn’t that far, about 10 kms, but since I don’t have a car it’s a bit of an odyssey to get there.

 First you have to wait for a bus that takes you to the beginning of the city, stopping everywhere because wherever you are, just by moving your arm, the vehicle stops and picks you up.

 From there, before crossing the bridge that is after the Azovstahl mega-industry, you have to take another bus that will take you to the center of the city.

 I had a big meal at a restaurant, then I found an internet cafe, and I profited also to buy the ticket for my next destination, the city of Berdyansk

 Then I walked around the city like every day.
 The next day, Tuesday, began without wind, gray and rainy in the morning, so I dedicated to packing and tying everything well because now it was time to start moving into the unknown, alone and carrying my kitesurfing equipment, more loaded than a donkey.

 The wind, when the day cleared up at 1:00 p.m., rose to 10-12 kts but I was on something else, I spent the day reading, which by that time I had not yet read a single page, and making a small written summary of what had happened until then, all this, from the terrace of a cafe in the city of Mariupol.

 Before returning to Sopino I had to go through the semi-traumatic experience of trying to arrange my transfer to the bus station, called Autovokzal in Ukrainian, with a taxi.